michael-psenka/manifold-linearization/README.md

 ## Directory Structure

 - `flatnet_test.py`: main test script, as described in above section.
-- `flatnet.py`: contains the main FlatNet construction (training) code.
+- `flatnet/train.py`: contains the main FlatNet construction (training) code.
+- `flatnet/modules`: contains code for the neural network modules used in FlatNet.
 - `experiments-paper`: contains scripts and results from experiments done in the paper.
 - `models`: contains code for various models that FlatNet was compared against in the paper.
-- `modules`: contains code for the neural network modules used in FlatNet.
 - `tools`: contains auxillery tools for evaulating the method, such as random manifold generators.